ultradns/terraform-provider-ultradns/docs/data-sources/zone.md

 * `inherit` - (Computed) (String) Describes the inherited zone transfer values from the Account.
 Valid values are `ALL`, `NONE`, any combination of `IP_RANGE`, `NOTIFY_IP`, `TSIG`.
 Multiple values are seperated with a comma.<br/>
 Example: `IP_RANGE, NOTIFY_IP`
 * `tsig` - (Computed) (Block Set, Max: 1) Nested block describing the TSIG information for the primary zone.
 The structure of this block is described below.
-* `restrict_ip` - (Computed) (Block Set) Nested block describing the list of IP ranges that are allowed to transfer primary zones out using zone transfer protocol (AXFR/IXFR).
+* `restrict_ip` - (Computed) (Block Set) Nested block describing the list of IPv4 or IPv6 ranges that are allowed to transfer primary zones out using zone transfer protocol (AXFR/IXFR).
 The structure of this block is described below.
-* `notify_addresses` - (Computed) (Block Set) Nested block describing the IP Addresses that are notified when updates are made to the primary zone.
+* `notify_addresses` - (Computed) (Block Set) Nested block describing the IPv4 Addresses that are notified when updates are made to the primary zone.
 The structure of this block is described below.
 * `registrar_info` - (Computed) (Block Set) Nested block describing information about the name server configuration for this zone.
 The structure of this block is described below.

 #### When `type` is "SECONDARY" below attributes will be exported.